willkyu/AutoPoke/README.md

 - **Make sure Text speed in the setting of your game is *Fast*.**
 - **Do not change the window size of Operator.**
 - Make player role where you need to encounter PM, and set parameters in `config.ini` file.
 Then run `AutoPoke.py` or `AutoPoke.exe`.
+- If your Operator version is lower than `v1.0.0`, download AutoPoke of `v1.1` version.

 # Already confirmed be of use in
 - English version: `RS`